-The technical information contained under the section 'Developments subsequent to June 30, 2012' has been reviewed, approved and verified by Michael Clarke, a Qualified Person as defined under NI 43-101.
+The technical information contained in this document has been reviewed, approved and verified by Michael Clarke, a Qualified Person as defined under NI 43-101.
 Mr. Clarke is the President and CEO of Plata and has been a geologist for more than 40 years, which includes work on numerous epithermal gold and silver vein deposits.